davidlj95/ngx/projects/ngx-meta/docs/content/guides/manage-your-custom-metadata.md

 ## 1. Implement a metadata manager

-First, you'll need to implement an [`NgxMetaMetadataManager`](ngx-meta.ngxmetametadatamanager.md).
+You'll need to implement an [`NgxMetaMetadataManager`](ngx-meta.ngxmetametadatamanager.md).
 A metadata manager is an abstraction whose purpose is to:

 - **Set some metadata elements** in the page by providing a metadata setter function
 - **Specify what part of the metadata values JSON is needed** to be passed to the setter function (resolution options)

 This may sound frightening, but it's not!
+There are also some helpers to make this easy 🎉

 ### Using a factory provider (recommended)